yalmip/yalmip.github.io/_posts/2020-10-01-nonconvexquadraticredux.md

 * Since we only allow 180 seconds, the reported times which are just above 180 seconds are most likely not solved to optimality, but the solver simply had to abort as it ran out of time.

 * We have made no changes to default settings.
-Hence most solver can most likely be adjusted to perform better, and the comparison might be unfair as they use different tolerances for checking feasibility and optimality (well we actually tightened the termination criteria for  [BMIBNB](/solver/bmibnb), it looked to good with the default setting as it almost always finished in only two nodes with the default relative gap tolerance of 0.01%, and we cranked up the maximum numbers of allowed nodes in [BMIBNB](/solver/bmibnb) and [SCIP](/solver/scip) since these have very low default limits)
+Hence most solver can most likely be adjusted to perform better, and the comparison might be unfair as they use different tolerances for checking feasibility and optimality (well we actually tightened the termination criteria for [BMIBNB](/solver/bmibnb), it looked too good with the default setting as it almost always finished in only two nodes with the default relative gap tolerance of 0.01%, and we cranked up the maximum numbers of allowed nodes in [BMIBNB](/solver/bmibnb) and [SCIP](/solver/scip) since these have very low default limits)

 * The problem appears to be very easy for both [BMIBNB](/solver/bmibnb) and [CPLEX](/solver/cplex) when \\(n\\) is a multiple of 4 (these models lead to a quadratic indefinite objective with many zero eigenvalues)